Sachatouillefort/Salezi/README.md

 Access Grafana and open the Strapi dashboard to visualize metrics and statistics from your Strapi application.

+## Api Documentation

+You can use the documentation : http://localhost:1337/documentation/v1.0.0#/

 ## Postman Collection
    - Use the Postman collection provided in the `postman-collection` directory to test different routes of your Strapi application.